ruaridhcostello/web322-main/notes/week03.md

 ### Advanced JavaScript / ES6 Features

-So far, we have learned quite a bit about JavaScript; from how it handles simple and complex custom / built-in Objects to design patterns like closures, modules, callback functions, etc. However, for us to properly understand some of the examples in the upcoming weeks, we need to discuss a few advanced techniques as well as new syntax / methods from the new ES6 (ECMAScript 6) standard.
-An important thing to note however, is that **ES6** is **still being implemented** across desktop & mobile browsers as well as JavaScript runtimes.
-Most of what we will discuss will be understood by modern browsers and 100% of the topics below will be understood by Node.js.
-However, it is a good idea to reference the following [ES6 Compatibility Table](https://kangax.github.io/compat-table/es6/) if you are unsure whether your target browser will fully understand the feature that you wish to use.
+So far, we have learned quite a bit about JavaScript; from how it handles simple and complex custom / built-in Objects to design patterns like closures, modules, callback functions, etc. However, for us to properly understand some of the examples in the upcoming weeks, we need to discuss a few advanced techniques as well as new syntax / methods from the ES6 (ECMAScript 6) standard.

 <br>